dbt-labs/corp/dbt_style_guide.md

 - Aggregations should be executed as early as possible before joining to another table.

 - Ordering and grouping by a number (eg. group by 1, 2) is preferred over listing the column names (see [this rant](https://blog.getdbt.com/write-better-sql-a-defense-of-group-by-1/) for why).
 Note that if you are grouping by more than a few columns, it may be worth revisiting your model design.
+If you really need to, the [dbt_utils.group_by](https://github.com/dbt-labs/dbt-utils/tree/0.8.6/macros/sql/groupby.sql) function may come in handy.

 - Prefer `union all` to `union` [*](http://docs.aws.amazon.com/redshift/latest/dg/c_example_unionall_query.html)